edasaruhan/FTL_LLM_Shaima_Abdi/README.md

 The tokenizer associated with DistilBERT was also loaded to preprocess the text data.
 ● Sentiment Analysis Implementation: The sentiment analysis was implemented using the pre-trained DistilBERT model.
-A function was created to classify the sentiment of each text entry as positive, negative, or neutral.

 # Fine-Tuning